 The Law Sets Up a Potential Fight With the Federal Government

 California’s effort to ban private prisons, including private immigration detention centers, sets up a potential fight with the federal government.
 There are many privately run immigration detention facilities in the state of California.
 Alarmingly, many of these jails have poor health and safety records.
 It is possible that the Trump Administration will bring a legal challenge against the inclusion of immigration detention centers in this law.

 Previously, we have discussed how the profit-driven motive of private prison companies leads to bad immigration policy.
 Indeed, last year, memos exchanged between Trump Administration officials and one of the nation’s largest private prison companies revealed that corporate executives were complaining about California’s sanctuary state laws.

 Driven to bring in additional revenue and make higher profits, private prisons that contract with ICE have a direct financial incentive to push the federal government to detain an ever-increasing number of migrants.
 At the same time, many of Southern California’s private immigration detention facilities fail to provide safe conditions.
 The effort to ban the companies from operating within the state is worthy of support.

 Discuss Your Case With Our California Immigration Law Attorney Today

-At the Law Office of Joshua L. Goldstein, PC, we are committed to providing high quality, fully individualized immigration law guidance to clients throughout Southern California.
+At the Goldstein Immigration Lawyers, we are committed to providing high quality, fully individualized immigration law guidance to clients throughout Southern California.
 We will protect your rights.
 To arrange a completely confidential, no-commitment review of your case, please call our Los Angeles law office today at (213) 262-2000.